-- Member of Animal Behavior College Alumni, the Association of Pet Dog Trainers and the International Association of Animal Behavior Consultants.
+- Member of Animal Behavior College Alumni, the Association of Pet Dog Trainers and the Pet Professionals' Guild.

-- Recommended by the Jacksonville Humane Society, the Clay County Humane Society, GREAT Rescue, local vets and previous clients.
+- Recommended by the Jacksonville Humane Society, the Clay County Humane Society, GREAT Rescue, Woof Gang Bakery & Grooming Fleming Island, local vets and previous clients.